 The photo-eye and node are similar, but whether you use one or the other will depend on the particular data you want to collect.

 Temperature and Vibration Sensor

-Again, this sensor is all-in-one and battery operated.
+Again, this sensor is all-in-one and battery-operated.
 It’s particularly good for monitoring the health of a motor in a machine.
-The temperature and vibration can help manufacturer’s determine normal running patterns of a machine and figure out its baseline.
+The temperature and vibration can help manufacturers determine the normal running patterns of a machine and figure out its baseline.
 Once that data is available, it will be easy to see if there’s a problem because the trends are unlike those of the baseline.

 Current Power Temperature and Vibration Sensor

 This sensor is very similar to that of the one above and all-in-one, but with current added, you’ll be able to determine how much power is needed to power the motor, and using that data, determine when there is a trend indicating a problem.